 - a.
 The Lyot stop wheel, with Lyot stops for the coronagraphs of the CPI, LRS prism, and MRS grism. - b.
 The common filter wheel, with blocking filters, broadband and narrowband filters. - c.
-The DBI filter wheel, with DBI filter pairs, polarizers, and a pupil-imaging lens.
+The dual filter wheel, with DBI and DPI filter pairs, polarizers, and a pupil-imaging lens.